ifacodes/alapatch/README.md

 Alapatch is a Patch Editor for the KORG microKorg Synthesizer, that allows you to design patches in a web editor with an easy to use GUI.

-Alapatch currently only supports loading and saving patch files in the .SYSEX format used internally in the microKORG, however future support for the .plg format may be a possibility. (because it needs to be reverse engineered still.)
+Alapatch currently only supports loading and saving patch files in the .SYSEX format used internally in the microKORG, however future support for the .plg format may be a possibility. (because I need to reverse engineer it still.)

-# Branch TODO List
+# TODO List

 -   [x] implement React Redux Correctly
 -   [x] finish implementing for each component